Tranzistow 32/64-bit VST Synthesizer by HrastProgrammer

 [*] Conditions of use:

-* Please, try demo first to see if it works on your system and if you actually like it.
+So, please, try the demo first to see if it works on your system and if you actually like it.

 * I've done my best to make it 100% compatible with the VST specification but if it still doesn't work (or doesn't work well) under some VST hosts then - sorry.
 There are tons of various VST hosts out there and the exploration of all sorts of VST hosts quirks is almost "mission impossible".